QUEATIONS & ANSWERS

 VAT Annual Accounting Scheme

-With the Annual Accounting Scheme, you make advance VAT payments towards your VAT bill based on your last return (or estimated if you’re new to VAT) and submit 1 VAT Return a year.
-You can join the scheme if your estimated VAT taxable turnover is £1.35 million or less.
+With the Annual Accounting Scheme, you make advance VAT payments towards your VAT bill based on your last return (or estimate if you’re new to VAT), and submit 1 VAT Return per year.

 VAT Cash Accounting Scheme